-Bryan Kemnitzer is a partner at Kemnitzer, Barron, and Krieg, LLP.
+Bryan Kemnitzer was a founding partner at Kemnitzer, Barron, and Krieg, LLP.
+He is retired.
 He received a B.A. from Stanford University in 1972 and a J.D. from McGeorge School of Law (University of the Pacific) in 1975.
 Bryan was admitted to the State Bar of California in 1975.
 He has been a civil litigator for more than 30 years and has tried numerous jury cases to judgment.
 He has served as an arbitrator, and as a Judge-Pro-Tem.

 For more than 30 years, his practice has been focused on representing consumers, with an emphasis on the auto industry.
 Bryan has been involved not only in cases at the trial level, but has also done significant work in the appellate courts.